Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree: FANN-PHL: Proposed -FANN Algorithm

 In line~\ref{l1.05}, if $e.n$ is a leaf node, in line~\ref{l1.14}, the FANN distance $p.g_\f$ is calculated as follows for each object $p$ in $e.n$:

 Here, it should be checked if the object $p$ belongs to the POI set $P$.
 If the FANN distance of $p$ is smaller than that of the FANN candidate object $\^{p}^*$, $p$ is set as a new FANN candidate object.
-The cost of calculating the FANN distance of an object $p$ is very large since the distance $D$ between $p$ and all query objects $q_i$ should be obtained.
-Hence, in line~\ref{l1.13}, as in line~\ref{l1.07}, the objects that are not likely to be FANN objects are pruned off with a smaller cost.
-That is, $p.G_\f$ is obtained for each object $p$ as follows:
+The cost of calculating the FANN distance of an object $p$ is very high since the distance $D$ between $p$ and all query objects $q_i$ should be obtained.
+Hence, in line~\ref{l1.13}, as in line~\ref{l1.07}, the objects that are unlikely to be FANN objects are pruned off at a lower cost.
+That is, $p.G_\f$ is calculated for each object $p$ as follows:

 where $D_G(p, q_i) = | D(e.O_r, q_i) - D(e.O_r, p) |$ (see Figure~\ref{fig33}(b)).
-The only difference from Eqs.~(\ref{eqn11}) and (\ref{eqn12}) is that $D$ distance is used in Eqs.~(\ref{eqn11}) and (\ref{eqn12}) whereas $D_G$ distance is used in Eqs.~(\ref{eqn35}) and (\ref{eqn36}).
-Since the object $e.O_r$ is the parent object in node $n$, which includes $p$, $D(e.O_r, p) = D(O_p, p)$ and is already stored in the leaf node entry for $p$ (see Figure~\ref{fig21}(a)).
-The calculations of $D$ distances can be reduced since $D(e.O_r, q_i)$ distance is commonly used for every $p$ once it is calculated.
+The only difference from Eqs.~(\ref{eqn11}) and (\ref{eqn12}) is that $D$ is used in Eqs.~(\ref{eqn11}) and (\ref{eqn12}) whereas $D_G$ is used in Eqs.~(\ref{eqn35}) and (\ref{eqn36}).
+Since $e.O_r$ is the parent object in node $n$, which includes $p$, $D(e.O_r, p) = D(O_p, p)$ and is already stored in the leaf node entry for $p$ (see Figure~\ref{fig21}(a)).
+The calculations of $D$ distances can be reduced since $D(e.O_r, q_i)$ is commonly used for every $p$ once it is calculated.
 In line~\ref{l1.20}, the FANN candidate object $\^{p}^*$ is returned as the final FANN object $p^*$.
 The following Lemma~\ref{lem1} proves that the FANN-PHL algorithm is correct.

 \begin{lemma} The FANN-PHL algorithm does not cause any false drop. \begin{proof} In line~\ref{l1.08}, since it holds that $D(p, q_i) \geq D(e', q_i) ~ (0\leq i<M)$ for any object $p$ included in the spherical region for $e'$, it holds that $g(p, Q_\f) \geq g(e', Q_\f)$, i.e., $p.g_\f \geq e'.g_\f$ for any $Q_\f$ (see Figure~\ref{fig33}(a)).
 If the condition in line~\ref{l1.08} is not satisfied for the FANN candidate object $\^{p}^*$, i.e., if $e'.g_\f > \^{p}^*.g_\f$, it holds that $p.g_\f > \^{p}^*.g_\f$ for any object $p$ in $e'$.
 Therefore, $e'$ can be safely discarded.